judus/argon/readme.md

 A compilable, PSR-11 compliant dependency injection container.

-Argon focuses on ease of use without compromising features, performance, or flexibility.

-It provides a human-friendly API and compiles your service graph into native PHP code.
-No reflection overhead, no service guessing, and no performance surprises.
+Argon compiles your service graph into a native PHP class — no reflection, no guesswork, just fast, explicit wiring.
+Prefer autowiring?
+Argon handles that too, with smart, reliable resolution for services, methods, and closures.

-It favors **a single, consistent way** of doing things — no YAML vs. XML debates, no annotation magic, no framework coupling.
-Just clear, explicit, testable PHP.
+It favors a single, unambiguous way to define services: plain PHP.
+No YAML.
+No annotations.
+Just testable code.

+And definitely no attributes: #[DoSomethingElse].

 ---

 ## Features

-- **🔥 Compilable**: Eliminate runtime reflection entirely with precompiled service definitions.
+- **🔥 Compilable**: Eliminate runtime reflection with native, precompiled service classes.
-- **⚙️ PSR-11 Compliant**: Drop-in compatibility with standard PSR-11 containers.
+- **⚙️ PSR-11 Compliant**: Drop-in compatibility with standard containers.
-- **🧠 Autowiring**: Automatically resolve dependencies using constructor signatures.
+- **🧠 Autowiring**: Automatically resolves constructor, method, and closure dependencies.
-- **♻️ Singleton & Transient Services**: Use shared or separate instances per request.
+- **♻️ Singleton & Transient Services**: Use shared or separate instances per resolution.
-- **🧩 Parameter Overrides**: Inject primitives and custom values into your services.
+- **🧩 Parameter Overrides**: Inject primitives and scalar values by name or context.
-- **🔁 Contextual Bindings**: Different interface implementations per consumer class.
+- **🔁 Contextual Bindings**: Provide different implementations depending on the consumer.
-- **🧰 Service Providers**: Group and encapsulate service registrations.
+- **🧰 Service Providers**: Group related bindings and lifecycle logic into reusable classes.
-- **🛠 Interceptors**: Add pre- or post-resolution behavior to specific services.
+- **🛠 Interceptors**: Hook into service creation before or after instantiation.
+- **🛠 Factories**: Register custom factory methods for fine-tuned instantiation.
+- **🎭 Decorators**: Extend or wrap existing services transparently at runtime.
-- **🧱 Runtime Service Extension**: Override, decorate etc. services at runtime.
+- **🧱 Runtime Extension**: Modify bindings, decorate services, or register interceptors on the fly.
-- **❓ Conditional Resolution**: Call methods on missing services safely via `optional()` no-op proxy.
+- **❓ Optional Resolution**: Use `optional()` for soft dependency injection with graceful fallbacks.
-- **⏱ Lazy Loading**: Services are only instantiated when first accessed.
+- **⏱ Lazy Loading**: Services are only created when actually needed.
-- **🚨 Circular Dependency Detection**: Detects and protects against infinite resolution loops.
+- **🚨 Circular Dependency Detection**: Protects against infinite loops in your graph.

+---

+Want me to move on to the next section and give the same treatment to **Installation** and **Usage**?
 ---

 ## Installation